The best way to achieve a lifetime of health and fitness is to build sustainable healthy eating habits.

 Here’s the good news: you don’t have to restrict calories, count calories, or cut out food groups (in fact, you shouldn’t).

-Eating healthier can start with simple changes that are easy to maintain in the long run.
+The best way toward sustainable results is to build simple healthy eating habits that are easy to maintain in the long run.
 You can eat nutritiously, feel healthier, reach your goals, and still live your real life.

 Here are 12 healthy eating habits I’ve added to my lifestyle (note: added to, not cut out) so I can have my cake and eat clean too.